mbta/gtfs_onboarding/README.md

 >
 > This is because the notebook will be downloaded to the
 > nix store and will be read-only.
->
-> You can save your progress to a file outside the nix store,
-> but changes will not be picked up by subsequent runs of
-> this command.

 ```
 nix run github:firestack/gtfs_onboarding.nix#interactive-read-only